-Joint statement from Council Leader Cllr George Duggins, Deputy Leader Cllr Abdul Khan, and the Lord Mayor of Coventry, Cllr Lindsley Harvard following Westminster attack yesterday.
+A statement from Council Leader Cllr George Duggins, Deputy Leader Cllr Abdul Khan, Opposition Leader Cllr John Blundell and Coventry Lord Mayor Cllr Lindsley Harvard following the Westminster attack:

 The Council and its partners have won a prestigious award for their work in tackling child sexual exploitation.